dalikewara/ayapingping-js/README.md

 AyaPingPing is the `basename` of my starter pack framework for building REST API applications.
 The goal is to create a simple, clean, and maintainable application environment that also has advantages in performance and security.
 The first AyaPingPing was made only for building REST API in NodeJS.
 It was around 2018/2019, when NodeJS became the only one programming language I worked with.
 But now, I learn and work with some new programming languages.
 So, I implement AyaPingPing in other programming languages.

-# AyaPingPing JS (appjs)
+# AyaPingPing JS (ayapingping-js)

 And this is the implementation of AyaPingPing in NodeJS.
-The name become AyaPingPing JS, or called `appjs`.
+The name become AyaPingPing JS, or called `ayapingping-js`.

 > English documentation would be available soon.

-# `appjs v3`
+# `ayapingping-js v3`

 Kenapa versi 3?

-`appjs v3` adalah versi pertama yang saya rilis untuk umum.
+`ayapingping-js v3` adalah versi pertama yang saya rilis untuk umum.
 AyaPingPing pada awalnya saya buat untuk memenuhi kebutuhan *development* di tempat kerja.
 Mulai dari `v0.1` hingga terakhir `v2.1` dengan serangkaian optimasi yang terus dilakukan untuk menangani kelemahan-kelematan pada versi sebelumnya.
 Hingga `v2.1`, AyaPingPing masih bersifat *private*.

 AyaPingPing bisa terus berkembang adalah karena kontribusi dari rekan-rekan *developer* di kantor.
 Mereka mendukung saya, memberikan kritik dan masukan, serta melaporkan *issue*, bahkan rela mengembangkan sistem baru di dalam AyaPingPing&mdash;yang semuanya itu bertujuan membantu agar *framework* ini menjadi lebih baik.